 SacramentoRevealed.com – All Things Sacramento (from a personal perspective)

 Hawks has a full bar that includes local craft beer and craft cocktails.
 I recently met two friends and former colleagues there for Happy Hour (M-F, 2:30 pm-6:00 pm).
-I opted for a glass of Rosenblum Cellars Cabernet Sauvignon ($7) while my friends ordered the Public House Martini (Platinum Vodka, Shaft’s Blue Cheese Olives) ($7) and the Johnny Good Feather (house-made limoncello, lemon juice, ice tea) ($7).
+A glass of Rosenblum Cellars Cabernet Sauvignon ($7) was my choice.
+My more adventurous friends ordered the Public House Martini (Platinum Vodka, Shaft’s Blue Cheese Olives) ($7) and the Johnny Good Feather (house-made limoncello, lemon juice, ice tea) ($7).